pnp/blog/content/post/office-add-ins-community-call-september-8-2021.md

 would now like to have it auto-pinned.
 However, in our internal testing and testing done by our customers, re-deployed (remove + add) add-ins are not automatically pinned in Outlook on the web.
-In addition to lack of auto-pinning, we are naturally not seeing the \"nudge\" notification.
+In addition to lack of auto-pinning, we are naturally not seeing the "nudge" notification.
 Are we doing something wrong?
 Our add-in is private and not available via AppSource.
 Tenants are pure Microsoft 365.**
 Thanks for letting us know about this.
 It looks like it is probably a